 In this Coop Tour, Amanda and Marie from the Remote Team show us how Marie raises broilers in a chicken tractor system on her farm.
 Marie raises her Cornish cross meat birds in this chicken tractor set up.
 She raises 8 batches a year of 25 birds at a time, and this year she is trying all females instead of a straight run mix.
 So far she has noticed that the females tend to be less pushy at feeding time than the males.

 Marie moves her chickens into the tractor coop when they are old enough to be out of the brooder and feathered at around 2-3 weeks old.
 Right now this batch is 5 weeks old and each weighs around 5-6 lbs; they will be processed around 6-7 weeks old.

-You can build a simple chicken tractor using a variety of materials you probably already have around your farm.
-Raising your meat birds in a chicken tractor is an inexpensive way to safely raise your birds with the benefit of free range with the added protection of a coop.
+You can build Marie’s chicken tractor by purchasing the downloadable plans on our website.
+Raising your meat birds in a chicken tractor is an inexpensive way to safely raise your birds with the benefit of free-range with the added protection of a coop.
 The chickens will help to fertilize your grass while growing into a healthy, home-grown protein source for your family.
 It’s a win-win!.

 Related Posts You Might Like

 When your flock outgrows your ready-built feed store coop, it’s time to expand.
 Read how Tessa converted a shed into a coop for 60 chickens.

 Poultry waterers and freezing winter weather can be a struggle.
 Meyer Hatchery has tips for how to manage winter waterers without electricity.

 Supplemental lighting in your coop during winter can increase egg production from your hens.
 Read why it works and what to consider.